mozmeao/platform-docs/docs/attribution/0001-analytics.md

 ## Glean

-In addition to GA, Bedrock also runs a parallel web analytics implementation using Mozilla\'s own [Glean](https://mozilla.github.io/glean.js/) telemetry `SDK (Software Development Kit)`{.interpreted-text role="abbr"}.
+In addition to GA, Bedrock also runs a parallel web analytics implementation using Mozilla's own [Glean](https://mozilla.github.io/glean.js/) telemetry SDK.

 One advantage to Glean is that it is a first-party solution, meaning that we have full control over the data we collect and how it is used.
 It is also less likely to be blocked by ad blockers or privacy tools.